Matías Ramón Mella: Return to the Cibao

-After the formation of the First Dominican Republic, Mella was acquired by the Central Government Board, with Sánchez serving as president.
-On March 2, 1844, Mella sent a letter to Duarte, Pérez, and Pińa, all of whom were in Curaçao, informing them of the success of the revolt and of affairs of the new state.
-A few days later, Mella left for the Cibao in order to direct the defense against the Haitians and proceed to the organization of the new state in said region, the most important in the country from the economic wealth and the size of its population.
+After the formation of the First Dominican Republic, Mella was appointed to the Central Government Board, with Sánchez serving as president.
+On March 2, 1844, Mella sent a letter to Duarte, Pérez, and Pina, all of whom were in Curaçao, informing them of the success of the revolt and of affairs of the new state.
+A few days later, Mella left for the Cibao in order to direct the defense against the Haitians and proceed to the organization of the new state in said region, the most important in the country at the time, given its wealth and population.
 With the rank of colonel and delegate of the board, Mella proposed to organize the defense around the city of Santiago, believing that the city would prove to be vital in the war.
 Mella was aware that if the city was captured, the road to the capital would be clear for the enemy troops.
 Upon reaching the city, he replaced the weapons commander.
-He then realized then the city lacked soldiers, so he left a command chart and a combat plan before marching towards San José de Las Matas, (then known as La Sierra), to recruit more soldiers.
-He also left the instruction of forcing the characters to subordinate themselves to the influential leaders, from the northwest line, of the new government who were still hesitating, avoiding actions of small conflicts against the Haitians and concentrating all resources to defend Santiago, since defending the city was an easier tactic.
-Mella even considered the fact that since Santiago was far from the border, the invading troops would have to endure an exhausting march as well as supply difficulties.
+He then realized then the city lacked soldiers, so he left a command chart and a combat plan before marching towards San José de Las Matas, (then known as La Sierra), to recruit people.
+He also left the instruction to avoiding small conflicts against Haitian groups and to concentrate all resources to defend Santiago.

 He used that time to enlist José María Imbert, from Moca, as second in command of the newly constituted National Army, which would later become the Liberation Army.
 Mella would also assume the position of governor of Santiago and delegate of the Central Government Board, acting as chief political and general for the army.